ozkansafak/Galvanize-Capstone-Project/Notes.md

             len(NoteOffEvent) = 849
 ```

-> I might need to manually import and export the midi files in and out of Ableton Live.
+> I might need to manually import and export the midi files in and out of Ableton Live before feeding them to RNN as training set.

 Tomorrow:
 - do more tests to check basic parameters.